 - sites containing different types of attempted fraud (e.g. Phishing)

 - sites with pornographic content

 Note that the filter will not block search words but only websites according to the above.

 The web filter blocks sites according to the list above, as it entails a risk to your computer and KI's IT systems to visit those sites.

 At the service provider's website, you can get help with why a website is blocked by the web filter.

 If you in your research need to visit websites that are currently blocked by the web filter, you can apply for an exception.
 Register a helpdesk ticket at KI IT Selfservcie and we will make an assessment of which technical solution is best in your particular case.

-If you have further questions regarding the web filter, please contact the central IT support.
+If you have further questions regarding the web filter, please contact Helpdesk.